Sigma 50mm f/1.4 DG DN Art Review

 In Action

-The 50mm focal length has been my go-to option for travel and street photography ever since I started with a Canon AV-1 and FD 50mm f/1.8 (yes, a long time ago).
-For years I have been using various Fujifilm X-Pro cameras and the XF 35mm f/1.4 R lens, which gives you a 53mm full-frame equivalent field of view.
+The 50mm focal length has been my go-to option for travel and street photography ever since I started with a Canon AV-1 and FD 50mm f/1.8 (a long time ago).
+I have used various Fujifilm X-Pro cameras and the XF 35mm f/1.4 R lens for years, giving you a 53mm full-frame equivalent field of view.

-If you plan for long-term travel you should consider bulk and weight and with the Leica SL2-S and 50mm f/1.4 DG DN Art that you see pictured in this review, you are looking at more than twice the weight of my X-Pro2 and XF 35mm f/1.4 R combo.
+If you plan for long-term travel, you should consider bulk and weight.
+The Leica SL2-S and 50mm f/1.4 DG DN Art pictured in this review weigh more than twice the weight of my X-Pro2 and XF 35mm f/1.4 R combo.

-The grip on the SL2-S somewhat alleviates the extra weight but there is no beating around the bush, it’s a heavier and bulkier setup.
-There are of course other options for an SL2-S at the 50mm focal length and I will get into this later in this review.
+The grip on the SL2-S somewhat alleviates the extra weight, but there is no beating around the bush—it’s a heavier and bulkier setup.
+Of course, there are other options for an SL2-S at the 50mm focal length, and I will get into this later in this review.

 The Sigma 50mm f/1.4 DG DN Art was a pleasure to use in the field.
-Autofocus was fast and silent and it was very nice to handle.
+Its autofocus was fast and silent, and it was very nice to handle.

 Image Quality

-While the Sigma 50mm f/1.4 DG DN Art delivers very usable images at its price point, I may have been looking for a wow factor which we may see in the newly announced 50mm f/1.2 DG DN Art.
-It is important to mention that this potential wow factor will come at a roughly 65% higher cost of $1,399.00.
+While the Sigma 50mm f/1.4 DG DN Art delivers very usable images at its price point, I may have been looking for a wow factor, which we may see in the newly announced 50mm f/1.2 DG DN Art.
+It is essential to mention that this potential wow factor will come at a roughly 65% higher cost of $1,399.00.

 Conclusion